 These days, there is often not much of a difference in the traditions of a first and second marriage.
 However, there is a traditional etiquette rule that applies to gifts for a second wedding.
 If you were invited to a first wedding and gave a gift, you are not expected to give a gift for the second marriage.

 Other than that, traditional gifting etiquette applies.
-If you receive an invitation, it is customary to send a gift, whether or not you can attend the wedding.
+If you receive an invitation, it is customary to send a gift, whether you can attend the wedding or not.

 The amount you spend is entirely dependent upon your budget and closeness to the couple getting married.